cmvandrevala/cmvandrevala.github.io/teaching/csc/122/labs/now-where-did-i-put-that.md

 ## ✅ Acceptance Criteria

 * Write two functions which find a character / substring within a given string.
+* You are not allowed to use the `std::string.find` function.
+Instead, you must write your own solution from scratch.
 * Use function overloading so that each of the functions has the same name.
 I don't want to have to distinguish between `findCharacter` versus `findSubstring`.
 * Write a driver program that exercises your functions.
 Make sure that it tests a variety of cases to ensure that your code is working as expected.